Spring 2026 Interdisciplinary Studies Add/Drop & Withdrawal Advisory

 - Are you sure you want to drop this class?
 Is there anything we can do to help you stay in the class and be successful?
 Contact your advising team for guidance and advice if time permits.

-- If you have any problems dropping or withdrawing from a class through SPIRE, contact University+ Session Records & Registration for assistance.
+- If you have any problems dropping or withdrawing from a class through SPIRE, contact University+ Session Registration for assistance.

-- Understand that by dropping all your classes, you are making the decision to discontinue your enrollment as a UMass Amherst UWW Interdisciplinary Studies student for the fall 2025 semester.
+- Understand that by dropping all your classes, you are making the decision to discontinue your enrollment as a UMass Amherst UWW Interdisciplinary Studies student for the spring 2026 semester.

 - Think this decision through carefully and consult your advisor.
 Is there anything we can do to help you stay and be successful?
 Is there a situation or life challenge you’re facing that we can support you through?
 Contact your advising team for guidance and advice.

-- If you drop all classes by the September 8 add/drop deadline, and wish to move your application to a future semester (spring, summer, or fall 2026), please send an email to @email by Wednesday, October 1.
+- If you drop all classes by the February 4 add/drop deadline, and wish to move your application to a future semester (summer 2026, fall 2026, or spring 2027), please send an email to @email by Sunday, March 15.
 In this email, please indicate whether any information has changed (such as phone or email) and whether you plan to apply for financial aid.
 If you have already deferred before, you will have to re-apply.
 (If you attended UMass Amherst in a previous semester, you can disregard this step.
 Please contact us when you wish to come back, and we will assist you with the re-enrollment process.)

 If you need any assistance with this process, contact the UWW Department of Interdisciplinary Studies at @email or 413-545-1378.
 We’re here to help and we’re committed to supporting you through graduation.